Quarterly Market Review: Q4 2016

-Looking at broad market indices, the US equity market again outperformed both developed ex US and emerging markets during the quarter.
-In a repeat from the third quarter, US REITs recorded the highest returns, outperforming equity markets.
+Looking at broad market indices, the US outperformed both non-US developed and emerging markets during the quarter.
+US and non-US real estate investment trusts (REITs) recorded negative returns and lagged the US and non-US equity markets.

-The value effect was negative in the US, developed ex US, and emerging markets.
-Small caps outperformed large caps in both developed ex US and emerging markets, but under-performed in the US.
+The value effect was positive in the US, non-US, and emerging markets.
+Small caps outperformed large caps in the US and developed markets outside the US but underperformed in emerging markets.

 Real Estate Investment Trusts (REITs)